 Recently, Melanie du Toit and I had the privilege of spending a week with Kingdom Community Church (KCC) in Richards Bay, KwaZulu-Natal.
 KCC is led by Gerrit and Cherie Loots, who were part of Joshua Generation Church (JoshGen) for many years (and served as community leaders for some time) before moving to Richards Bay.
 Having visited different churches in the area, they could not find anything that reflected Acts 2:42 living the way they have experienced in JoshGen and felt prompted to start something.

-Two and a half years since they planted KCC, the church has grown to about 120 people (of different ages, backgrounds, race etc) with new believers being added all the time.
-It was wonderful to see Jarred and Nicqui Carlton there, long-time ‘JoshGenners’ who have also since moved to Richards Bay and are now on the KCC Eldership team.
+Two and a half years since they planted KCC, the church has grown to about 120 people (of different ages, backgrounds, race etc.), with new believers being added all the time.
+It was wonderful to see Jarred and Niqui Carlton there, long-time ‘JoshGenners’ who have also since moved to Richards Bay and are now on the KCC eldership team.

-One of the first things that struck us, was how warmly we were received by everyone.
+One of the first things that struck us was how warmly we were received by everyone.
 Only on the rare occasion did we have to go introduce ourselves!
-It was also immediately evident that people were excited and hungry to receive what the Lord had to impart through us – even if it meant stepping out in faith, and risk doing things they had never done before, like sharing a prophetic encouragement with someone else.
-At the prophetic workshop on the Wednesday evening, many were encouraged as they practised hearing God and found God using them to encourage, exhort or comfort (1 Corinthians 14:3) a brother or sister!
+It was also immediately evident that people were excited and hungry to receive what the Lord had to impart through us – even if it meant stepping out in faith and risking doing things they had never done before, like sharing a prophetic encouragement with someone else.
+At the prophetic workshop on the Wednesday evening, many were encouraged as they practised hearing God and were used by Him to encourage, exhort or comfort (1 Corinthians 14:3) a brother or sister!

 On the Friday, we spent some time with the leaders and shared what we felt prophetically for the church, and also for individuals, before joining the rest of the church for an evening of worship outside in the garden.
-And this is where, for me personally, I again had an “aha” moment: this is why, through Freedom of Religion South Africa (FOR SA), we fight for religious freedom in South Africa – so that we can keep on freely meeting in one another’s homes, sing and pray to Jesus (even share the Gospel) under the open sky, without fear that the neighbours will report us to the police for having a religious gathering.
-This is why – so that people who do not yet know Jesus, may hear the Good News that He died for our sins, but that He rose again and is still doing miracles in lives today!
+And this is where, for me personally, I again had an “aha” moment: this is why, through Freedom of Religion South Africa (FOR SA), we fight for religious freedom in South Africa – so that we can keep on freely meeting in one another’s homes, singing and praying to Jesus (even sharing the Gospel) under the open sky, without fear of the neighbours reporting us to the police for having a religious gathering.
+This is why – so that people who do not yet know Jesus may hear the Good News that He died for our sins, but that He rose again and is still doing miracles in lives today!
 How wonderful it was to see close to 20 people respond to Jesus over the course of the weekend (including a number of first time salvations) – souls rescued, eternities changed!